bensomers/scrap/README.markdown

 Scrap was originally written for Ruby 1.8.7, with lots of switches to enable it to take advantage of REE's better GC statistics visibility.
 I've rewritten the switches to allow Scrap to use 1.9.3's statistics, though they're harder to understand than REE's.
+Scrap should still work well with REE, and less well (but as well as possible) on MRI 1.8.7.

 ## Contributing